 It's always tempting to use pictures from places like Google Images.
 However, it's best to note that most of the images you see on the internet are too low a resolution to be used in printing.

 Another consideration is the one of copyright; most of the pictures and logos you see on the internet will belong to someone.
-They may have spent a lot of money getting a photographer to take the shot, or paid a designer to create the image and would not appreciate you 'stealing' this image for your own purposes.
+They may have spent a lot of money getting a photographer to take the shot, or paid a designer to create the image and would not appreciate you 'stealing' their work for your own purposes.

-What program's do you recommend using to create a layout?
+What programmes do you recommend using to create a layout?